Can I Write Off Car Insurance as a Business Expense?

 I use my car for business purposes, but I'm confused about what I can deduct as a business expense when it comes to the insurance costs.
 Does it matter whether I use the car for business and personal use?
 What expenses are deductible, and how can I deduct them?

 Let me start by saying that insurance deductions are tricky business.
-You obviously need to make sure you qualify for the deduction, but you also want to be sure you're getting the most bang for your buck when you're using the vehicle in your business.
-Let's dive into some of the details of how car insurance deductions work as a business expense.
+You obviously need to make sure you qualify for the deduction, but you also want to be sure you're getting the most bang for your buck when you're using the vehicle for business.
+Let's dive into some of the details of how you can deduct car insurance premiums as a business expense.

 There are two big things you need to keep in mind when you want to deduct auto insurance premiums as a business expense:

-• Business-use policy: The firs thing to keep in mind is that to deduct auto insurance as a business expense, you have to have a business-use policy.
-These policies are generally a bit pricier than standard personal- use policies, but are required if you're using the vehicle in a business.
-So chances are if you're using the vehicle in a business already, you have this policy.
+• Business-use policy: The first thing to keep in mind is that to deduct auto insurance as a business expense, you have to have a business-use policy.
+These policies are generally a bit pricier than standard personal car insurance policies but are required if you're using the vehicle in a business.
+So, chances are, if you're using the vehicle in a business already, you have this policy.

-• Mixed use: You can deduct what actually counts as business use.
-So if you only use the vehicle for business, all of the expenses associated with the vehicle are deductible (insurance premiums, gas and maintenance included).
-If the vehicle is for personal use, you can deduct the portion of the expenses that count as business expenses.
+• Mixed-use: You can deduct what actually counts as business use.
+So, if you only use the vehicle for business, all of the expenses associated with the vehicle are deductible, including insurance premiums.
+If the vehicle is for both personal and business use, you can deduct the business portion of the expenses.
 If you use the vehicle 50% for business and 50% for personal use, you can deduct 50% of the expenses.

-• Standard deduction: The standard deduction is what it sounds like - it's a standard rate that the IRS has calculated if you aren't itemizing your expenses.
-In 2018, the standard deduction was 54.5 cents per mile.
+• Standard deduction: The standard deduction is what it sounds like.
+It's a standard rate that the IRS has calculated for car expenses if you aren't itemizing.
+In 2023, the standard deduction was 65.5 cents per mile.

 • Itemized deduction: If you're going to itemize, you need to document all expenses carefully throughout the year.
-This includes insurance and anything else related to your vehicle that you're planning to deduct.
-This is even more important if you use the car for business and personal use, to prove what portion is strictly related to business use.
+This includes insurance premiums and anything else related to your vehicle that you're planning to deduct.
+This is even more important if you use the car for business and personal use, so you can prove the amount of use that's business-related.

 Your employment status determines which form you'll file to write off your insurance costs: